deity-io/falcon-platform-docs/docs/platform/server-v3/configuration.md

 ### 2. inject configuration with injectConfig decorator

-With `injectConfig` decorator you can inject configuration of entire Falcon Server without explicit call to `config` module.
+With `injectConfig` decorator you can inject configuration of entire DEITY Middleware without explicit call to `config` module.
 That method is better than direct usage of `config` module, but in most cases it's also not recommended as you get entire configuration, while you should be relying only on configuration specific for your module.

 The exception from that rule is that you'd like to know if e.g. debug mode is enabled, like in the example below: